-^{}Based on Class F-3 share results for rolling monthly 10- and 20-year periods starting with the first 10- or 20-year period after each mutual fund's inception through 12/31/24.
+^{}Based on Class A share results at net asset value for rolling monthly 10- and 20-year periods starting with the first 10- or 20-year period after each mutual fund's inception through 12/31/24.
 Periods covered are the shorter of the fund's lifetime or since the comparable Lipper index inception date (except Capital Income Builder and SMALLCAP World Fund, for which the Lipper average was used).
 Expenses differ for each share class, so results will vary.